fe9lix/CodingKeys/README.md

 CodingKeys runs on OSX (tested on OSX 10.8).
 Download the [latest release](https://github.com/fe9lix/CodingKeys/releases/latest).

 Unzip the file and copy the .app file into your program folder.
-When you start the app, an icon should appear in the status bar...
+When you start the app, an icon should appear in the status bar.

+**Important Note**: Please make a backup of your mappings before you install an updated version.
+(The mapping file is currently contained in the application package.)

 ### How to use it

-CodingKeys runs in the StatusBar (small keyboard icon with a "C" symbol) and currently has four menu
+CodingKeys runs in the status bar (small keyboard icon with a "C" symbol) and currently has four menu
 options: `Launch At Startup`, `Key Mappings`, `Help` and `Quit`.
 All options except `Key Mappings` (see separate section) should be self-explanatory.